Marrakech in Three Days

-Arrival – 1st evening: In the evening you can go with Lucien for dinner in the restaurant “La Cantine des Gazelles” also heated if necessary (about 7-9 euro menu à la carte, delicious and clean food at best price), then tour of the Place Jemaa el Fnaa, exchange of money in Hotel Ali (best course in Marrakech, Open 24 hours), back in our riad, maybe drink a tea on the terrace.
+Evening for dinner at the restaurant “La Cantine des Gazelles” also heated if needed, then walk around Place Jemaa el Fna, change money at Hotel Ali (best rate in Marrakech, open 24 hrs) or CHANGE at Café Argana, back to our Riad, maybe have a tea on the terrace.

-All informations to the best of my knowledge, but without engagement.
+All information to the best of my knowledge or conscience but without guarantee!